-Company X paid $ 50000 to the supplier for material which he will sale next month of $ 80000.
-In this case, X will recognize $ 50000 as expenses in the next month to match with revenue otherwise current month expenses will be high and in the next month, the tax amount will be high.
-This is also done for the purpose of income tax.
-Without this principle income tax in the current month will be less as compared to next month.
+Company X paid $ 50000 to the supplier for material, which he will sell next month of $ 80000.
+In this case, X will recognize $ 50000 as expenses in the next month to match with revenue; otherwise, current month expenses will be high, and in the next month, the tax amount will be high.
+This is also done for income tax.
+Without this principle, income tax in the current month will be less as compared to next month.

-In some cases, matching of revenue concept is not possible therefore expenses recognized in the period for which they are related for example salary, rent, electricity, administrative expenses.
+In some cases, matching revenue concept is not possible; therefore, expenses recognized in the period for which they are related, for example, salary, rent, electricity, administrative expenses.